What else does Vanguard offer?

 Managing investments isn't for everyone.
 It can be time-consuming and expensive.
-With Vanguard Personal Advisor Services®, we'll partner you with an advisor who will work with you to develop a financial plan to meet your goals—at a cost that's less than one-third the industry average.*
+With Vanguard Personal Advisor Services®, we'll partner you with an advisor who will work with you to develop a financial plan to meet your goals.

 Consolidating your accounts at Vanguard makes managing your portfolio and reaching your goals easier.